 Copyrights, Trademarks, and Patents

 Understanding intellectual property is something businesses get into when they are operating under a brand.
 Your logo and tagline cannot be used by another company.
-Before naming your business and designing marketing materials, consider getting a trademark.
+Before naming your business and designing marketing materials, consider getting a trademark in Canada.

 The website Knowem is a great tool for small businesses to search the name they want to use.
 The online app and give returns from website domains to social media platforms and the and the entire USPTO Trademark Database.